 Any potential impacts on federally listed threatened and endangered species would be limited to those species that occur in habitats provided by the project area.
-Therefore, the proposed work will not affect any listed species, which generally reside in freshwater, forested habitats, or savannas, including the American alligator, red-cockaded woodpecker, golden sedge, chaffseed, Cooley's meadowrue, and rough-leafed loosestrife.
-Federally listed species which could be present in the project area during the proposed action are the blue whale, finback whale, humpback whale, NARW, sei whale, sperm whale, West Indian manatee, green sea turtle, hawksbill sea turtle, Kemp's ridley sea turtle, leatherback sea turtle, loggerhead sea turtle, shortnose sturgeon, seabeach amaranth, and piping plover.
+Therefore, the proposed work will not affect any listed species which could be found within adjoining habitats surrounding the study area but do not have interrelated linkage to the habitats directly within the study area.
+These species include the wood stork, red-cockaded woodpecker, Cooley's meadowrue, and rough-leafed loosestrife.
 Dredging methods and placement of beach quality sand associated with the proposed action are similar to current maintenance dredging methods and existing beach nourishment projects.
 These methods have been addressed in a number of previous environmental documents, including biological assessments and biological opinions rendered regarding endangered and threatened species.
 The accounts, which follow, will summarize this information as it applies to the proposed action.

-3.02 Species Accounts
+4.02 Species Accounts